-When considering funding of the regions local transportation system, it is important to recognize that revenues available to local jurisdictions and highway districts can come from different enabling legislation.
-As an example, highway districts rely extensively on a restricted local property tax levy and the highway distribution account (HDA), while cities rely more on the HDA and transfers from agencies such as urban renewal districts, which can finance transportation related infrastructure investments.
-Chart 5-XXX provides the detailed and cumulative breakdown of revenues received by local jurisdictions and highway districts within the KMPO area.
+When considering the funding for the region's local transportation system, it is important to recognize that revenues available to local jurisdictions and highway districts can come from different enabling legislation.
+As an example, highway districts rely extensively on a restricted local property tax levy and the highway distribution account (HDA), while cities rely more on the HDA and transfers from agencies, such as urban renewal districts, which can finance transportation related infrastructure investments.
+Figures 5.1 and 5.2 provide the detailed and cumulative breakdown of revenues received by local jurisdictions and highway districts within the KMPO area.
 The agencies collectively received \$40,295,066 in revenue in 2018.
-Of that total, over 50% of the revenue was derived from locally generated sources.
+Of that total, over 50% of the revenue was derived from locally-generated sources.